Same-sex marriage (SSM) and civil unions in Australia

 - 60% support SSM.
-This compares to a similar poll in 2010-OCT which found 62% supported SSM -- a value that is within the margin of error.
+This compares to a similar poll in 2010-OCT which found that 62% supported SSM.
+The difference is within the margin of error.
 Both are a major increase from 2004 when support was only 30%.
 11

 - 5% of supporters have switched from "agree" to "strongly agree since 2010."

 - A similar percentage switched from "strongly disagree" to "disagree."